 Cognitive Empathy for HR Professionals

 The CEO has been talking about risks to key talent and the urgent need to do something.
-The HR head is unable to read the CEO’s concern about “risk to talent” against the context in which the CEO mentions it and responds defensively by talking about the talent management program he has launched and how it will solve the problem.
+The HR head is unable to read the CEO’s concern about “risk to talent” against the context in which the CEO mentions it and responds defensively by talking about the Top Talent Development management program he has launched and how it will solve the problem.
 The CEO gives up and calls in a consultant, albeit reluctantly.

 This HR Manager is facing huge resistance from one particular Line Manager over a new policy change that he has been championing.
 His discussions are going nowhere.
 The HR Manager is unable to influence him by taking for a moment the perspective of the line manager and keeps pushing hard.
 No marks for guessing that things turn nasty.

 In a lot of my work as a coach, consultant and facilitator I encounter very senior and successful HR professionals who often fail to see things from others points of view.
 These otherwise competent professionals somehow fail to imagine or envision how things might look from somebody else’s perspective.

 So, what do we call this skill or ability?
 Experts in the field of psychology and human behaviour describe this ability as cognitive empathy.

 Cognitive empathy is also called perspective taking and is also seen as related to the theory of mind or the ability to attribute mental states to oneself and others and through that understand others’ perspectives, beliefs, intentions and needs.
 Cognitive empathy is about cognitively appreciating how others are feeling or how things look from their perspective.

 There are at least nine things that HR Professionals with high cognitive empathy are able to do.